wix-incubator/carmi/docs/getting-started.md

 ## Overview

-CARMI is a build time tool that transforms a Directed Acyclic Graph of derivations and setters into the source code of an optimizied function that calculates your derivations/computed-state and maintains them as long as you change your model only using the setters you defined.
+CARMI is a build time tool that transforms a Directed Acyclic Graph of derivations and setters into the source code of an optimized function that calculates your derivations/computed-state and maintains them as long as you change your model only using the setters you defined.

 > Phil Keaton - "There are only two hard things in Computer Science: cache invalidation and naming things"